 movie nuanced by the tone of voice, sound effects, and pauses?

 Making the Connection

 Stories are perhaps the best tool for bridging gaps and linking us with other human beings.
 In this age of physically distanced techno-communication, we need more than ever to intentionally “make the connection,” eyeball to eyeball, with other living, breathing people.
 Our souls depend on it.

-From Text to Talkies: Communicating the Good News in a Digital
+From Text to Talkies: Communicating the Good News in a Digital World

 The experiential world of oral narrative fits quite naturally into today’s digital culture.
-This workshop will explore and model ways to combine the effective use of traditional storytelling with high-(and low!) tech communication.
+This workshop will explore and model ways to combine the effective use of traditional storytelling with high-(and low!)-tech communication.
 Useful for worship, education, community-building, and evangelism.

-Taking a Deeper Drive
+Taking a Deeper Dive

 Concentrating on a specific biblical story, this workshop utilizes various methods and approaches for exploring below its surface in an attempt to experience deeper, multi-dimensional meanings.
 Great for spiritual formation and making a biblical story your own.

-Just telling the story usually does the job but occasionally situations call for a bit more.
+Just telling the story usually does the job but occasionally, situations call for a bit more.
 Learn a variety of ways to share your stories, including the use of numerous support materials for multiple intelligences.
 A favorite with educators, librarians, parents, and grandparents.